Old Bar - Manning Point - Red Head

 Old Bar - Manning Point - Red Head shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 Educational participation is high at 25.2%, including primary education (10.0%), secondary education (7.1%), and tertiary education (2.4%).
 The three schools in Old Bar - Manning Point - Red Head have a combined enrollment of 832 students, with typical Australian school conditions (ICSEA: 979) offering balanced educational opportunities.
-These schools cater exclusively to primary education, with secondary options available nearby.
+These schools focus exclusively on primary education, with secondary options available nearby.
 Local school capacity is limited at 6.2 places per 100 residents compared to the regional average of 13.3, leading many families to travel for schooling.

 Frequently Asked Questions - Education